mnot/I-D/best/draft.md

 ~~~

 Each member of the list will be represented as an Item ({{item}}), unless it cannot be represented; in these cases, the field value will be serialised as a Textual Field Value ({{TFV}}).

+The inner list's parameters, if present, are serialised as the Parameter type ({{parameter}}), which will be followed by zero or more types representing the parameters' payload.

 Binary Structured Headers can represent inner lists with up to 1024 members; fields containing more members will need to be serialised as Textual Field Values ({{TFV}}).